rocket-pool/rocketpool/README.md

 For more information on Rocket Pool, check out our [website here](http://www.rocketpool.net).
 You can also contact us there for more information.

-# A Step by Step guide
+# A Step by Step Beginners guide

 The following worked example uses Mac OSX 10.12.6 and VMware Fusion 8.5.8 - all versions correct as of 15/09/2017